 Participants from Kenya Meteorological Department, LTS and KDI in the Daraja kick-off workshops in Nairobi

-KDI, Resurgence, and CCI are working alongside residents, national meteorological services media outlets and technology companies in Dar es Salaam and Nairobi.
+KDI, Resurgence, and CCI worked alongside residents, national meteorological services media outlets and technology companies in Dar es Salaam and Nairobi.

-Through workshops, household surveys, and focus group discussions we are co-designing new communications systems and products that are tailored to residents of urban informal settlements.
+Through workshops, household surveys, and focus group discussions and Key Informant Interviews, new communications systems and forecast products that are tailored to residents of urban informal settlements were co-designed and piloted.

 Solution